NouberNou/carma2/README.md

 # carma2

-A little thinline object parser/translator for RV SQF.
+A thinline object parser/translator for RV SQF offering a prototyped object system with automatic, unintrusive garbage collecting memory managment.

+The only dependency is [CBA](https://github.com/CBATeam/CBA_A3).

 ## Concept